hanelske/NRT/_pages/NSO.md

 ![image-center](bubble.jpg){: .align-center}

 The Schools' Observatory also run a variety of outreach seminars, workshops and events across the UK; with the LT being represented at a variety of exciting functions including the RHS Chelsea Flower Show, The Big Brownie Birthday Bash, Cosford Air Show and the Bluedot music festival at Jodrell Bank.

+## NRT outreach and engagement